koukiahmed/maze-challenge/README.md

-# find-your-path
+# Find-your-path
-draw the maze and add your start point in mazes.txt to solve it and find path with java
+Draw the maze and add your start point in mazes.txt to solve it and find the optimal path with the shortest distance.
+Enjoy!